• Skip to primary navigation

 Personalizing your Gyuveche

-A gyuveche is normally used as a way to clear out the refrigerator at the end of the week.
+A gyuveche is normally used as a way to clear out the refrigerator at the end of the week (similar to this Pastel de Choclo from Chile).
 There is a base of potatoes at the bottom and the top of the dish.
 Sandwiched between them are layers of meat, vegetables and cheese.
 A gyuveche changes based on the house you’re in, the person that’s cooking, or the week that it’s being made.
 If you have leftover carrots one week but not the next, totally fine!
 If you suddenly acquire a bunch of peas you need to get rid of, throw them in!
 And if you want to try feta cheese instead of cheddar, nothing is stopping you!

 The gyuveche recipe that I’ve posted here today is what I made and tested a few times in my home.
 You can, of course, follow what I have written, but don’t be afraid to change it up if you want to as well.